mcpython4-coding/Documentation/mcpython/common/world/SaveFile.md

         function load_world(self)

-            loads all setup-data into the world
+            Loads all setup-data into the world

+                    variable fixers

+                        variable fixer
+                            search for the one fixing to the nearest version to the searched for

+                        variable fixer

+                    variable self.version

         function save_world(self, *_, override=False)

-            save all base-data into the system
+            Save all base-data into the system
             :param _: used when used by special event triggers
             :param override: flag for saving the chunks

+                variable shared.world_generation_handler.enable_generation
+                    And open the system again

+                variable self.save_in_progress

         function apply_storage_fixer(self, name: str, *args, **kwargs)

-            will apply an fixer to fix the storage version
+            Will apply an fixer to fix the storage version
             :param name: the name of the fixer to use
             :param args: the args to send
             :param kwargs: the kwargs to use
             :raises DataFixerNotFoundException: if the name is invalid

+            variable fixer: mcpython.common.world.datafixers.IDataFixer.IStorageVersionFixer

         function apply_group_fixer(self, name: str, *args, **kwargs)